A Relationship Beckons: Jake/Luca (#5)

 Luca and Big Tommy

 Luca silently braked his Mercedes S-Class sedan to a halt two blocks from his boss’s multi-million dollar mansion on West Ocean View Avenue in Norfolk in the dark shadows under a weeping.
-His slinky black-haired vixen Deb Perry sat in the passenger seat.
+His slinky flaxen-haired vixen Deb Perry sat in the passenger seat.
 As Luca turned off the motor and the engine clicked with heat under the hood, she leaned over the console and placed her plump lips close to his ear.
 On a heavy sigh, she whispered, “Time for a little me time?
 We’re early.
 We have some time for…you know.”
 Her right hand slipped beneath his leather jacket and slid with erotic intent against his torso.

 Luca inched his head away from her with a frustrated jerk and grasped her wrist, removing it from his chest.
 He placed it firmly on her thigh.